tugkan/appstore-scraper/README.md

 During the run, the actor stores results into a dataset.
 Each item is a separate item in the dataset.

 You can manage the results in any languague (Python, PHP, Node JS/NPM).
-See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this XXXXX actor.
+See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Appstore actor.

 ## Scraped App Store Media